1Password/scim-examples/beta/docker/README.md

    > **Note**
    >
-   > If you are deploying SCIM bridge directly on a remote Docker host, you will need to transfer the Workspace credentials file
+   > If you are deploying SCIM bridge directly on the Linux server, you will need to transfer the Workspace credentials file
    > from your local machine that is signed in to Google (or your 1Password account if you saved the credentials there), for example:
    >
    > ```sh